-This information is directed to prospective purchasers that are unrelated to the issuing entity who purchase notes at their issue price in the initial distribution thereof, who are citizens or residents of the United States, including domestic corporations and partnerships, and who hold the notes as "capital assets" within the meaning of Section 1221 of the Code.
-We suggest that prospective investors consult with their tax advisors as to the federal, state, local, foreign and any other tax consequences to them of the purchase, ownership and disposition of the notes.
+This information is directed to prospective purchasers that are unrelated to the issuing entity who purchase offered notes at their issue price in the initial distribution thereof, who (except as discussed below under "-The Offered Notes-Tax Consequences to Foreign Noteholders") are citizens or residents of the United States or domestic corporations, and who hold the offered notes as "capital assets" within the meaning of Section 1221 of the Code.
+We suggest that prospective investors consult with their tax advisors as to the federal, state, local, foreign and any other tax consequences to them of the purchase, ownership and disposition of the offered notes.